Chris-Maina/Shoppinglist-api/README.md

   * python run.py

 Test the application by running:
-  * nosetests --with-coverage --cover-package=tests && coverage report
+  * nosetests --with-coverage --cover-package=app && coverage report

 Access the endpoints using your preferred client e.g. Postman